7Block Labs

 Why 7Block Labs

-You don’t need a thousand-person platform team—you need a thin, verifiable layer that makes your data, licenses, compute, and payouts work together under real‑world constraints.
+You don’t need a massive platform team with a thousand people.
+What you really need is a streamlined, verifiable layer that gets your data, licenses, compute, and payouts working seamlessly together, all while keeping real-world constraints in mind.

-• We ship Solidity contracts and marketplace logic that your CFO and GC will sign off on, plus the ZK/TEE plumbing your SREs won’t hate.
+• We handle the Solidity contracts and marketplace logic that your CFO and General Counsel will easily approve, along with the ZK/TEE setup that your SREs won’t mind working with.

-• Start where it hurts: we’ll refactor your current “data share + S3 bucket” into a provable, monetizable exchange without boiling the ocean.
+• Let’s tackle the tough stuff first: we’ll transform your existing “data share + S3 bucket” into a reliable, monetizable exchange without making it a huge ordeal.

 Brief in‑depth details (for your architects)